fluttercommunity/flutter_workmanager/README.md

 ## Android usage

-Two kinds of background jobs can be registered :
+Two kinds of background tasks can be registered :
 - **One off task** : runs only once
 - **Periodic tasks** : runs indefinitely on a regular basis